lolwww/ubuntu-pro-client/docs/howtoguides/enable_in_dockerfile.rst

        sudo pro api u.pro.attach.guest.get_guest_token.v1

-    That command will output JSON that includes a guest token that is valid for a short time, during which you can use it in your Docker build.
+    That command will output JSON that includes a guest token that is usable only once and valid for a short time , during which you can use it in your Docker build.

     .. tip::
        If you have ``jq`` installed, you can use the following command to extract the token: